HenGrossmann/Color-Generator/README.md

 # Color generator
-A program that generates random colors
+A program that generates random colors just by pressing a button